kashifansaricodes/Multi-Robot-Autonomous-Robot-System/README.md

 This project implements a multi-robot mapping system using ROS2 Humble that enables two carter robots to explore and map an environment collaboratively.
 The system combines individual SLAM-generated maps from each robot to create a unified, comprehensive map of the environment.

 ### Key Features
-- Frontier-based exploration algorithm for autonomous navigation
+- Frontier-based exploration algorithm for autonomous navigation.
 - Automatic map expansion and alignment
 - Real-time map merging
 - Multi-robot coordination